Take Me Home (Phil Collins song): Music video

-Reception
+Critical reception

-Reception for the song was mostly positive.
+Critical reception for the song was mostly positive.
 Jan DeKnock of the Chicago Tribune said that the song was "hypnotic".
 Geoff Orens of AllMusic said that the song was an AMG Track Pick, and that the "pulsating 'Take Me Home' utilizes the drama of 'In the Air Tonight' on a more wistful track".
 David Fricke of Rolling Stone said that the song had "engaging, circular rhythm and languid melodic texture".

 Marty Racine of the Houston Chronicle thought that "Take Me Home" was one of the few songs that "[rose] above the crowd [on the album]".
-Cash Box called it "an urgent ballad" with "intensity and hummable refrain".
+Cashbox called it "an urgent ballad" with "intensity and hummable refrain".
 Billboard called it an "introspective mood piece of melancholy and defiance."

 Covers, remakes, and usage in media

-"Take Me Home" appeared on the opening episode of the second season of the popular crime show Miami Vice, much like Collins's own "In the Air Tonight" appeared in the series premiere a year earlier.
+"Take Me Home" appeared on the opening episode ("The Prodigal Son") of the second season of the American crime drama television series Miami Vice, much like Collins's own "In the Air Tonight" appeared in the series premiere a year earlier.
 The song was included on the Miami Vice II soundtrack album.
-The song was also the closing theme song for the World Wrestling Federation's television show, Saturday Night's Main Event, for several years in the late 1980s.
+The song was also the closing theme song for the World Wrestling Federation's television special, Saturday Night's Main Event, for several years in the late 1980s.

-"Take Me Home" appeared on the Phil Collins tribute album Urban Renewal, as performed by Malik Pendleton.
+"Take Me Home" appeared on the Phil Collins tribute album Urban Renewal (2001), as performed by Malik Pendleton.

-In 2003, the hip-hop group Bone Thugs-n-Harmony based their song "Home" on this single.
+In 2003, the American hip-hop group Bone Thugs-n-Harmony based their song "Home" on this single.
 That version of the song featured the original song's chorus, and reached No. 19 in the UK.
 Collins appeared in the music video to sing the chorus.

-In 2014, R&B singer JoJo included her own revamped interpretation of "Take Me Home" on her three-track Valentine's Day EP, #LoveJo.
+In 2014, the American contemporary R&B singer JoJo included her own revamped interpretation of "Take Me Home" on her three-track Valentine's Day extended play (EP), #LoveJo.
 The cover, which features production from Da Internz, was praised for JoJo's vocals and the incorporation of trap and 808 beats.
-"The clear standout is her version of Phil Collins’ 'Take Me Home,' all militant stomp buried under ambient noise," said Sam Lansky of Time magazine.
+"The clear standout is her version of Phil Collins' 'Take Me Home,' all militant stomp buried under ambient noise," said Sam Lansky of Time magazine.
 "Her voice soars and crashes over the glitchy, stuttering beat."

 In 2016, the extended mix was prominently used in a scene from the season 2 premiere episode of USA's television series Mr. Robot, in which an executive of the show's villainous corporation is blackmailed into publicly burning $5.9 million of his own company's money.
+In the same year, Phantogram covered the song for the album The Time Is Now!
+In 2026, the Phantogram cover was prominently used in the closing scene of the final episode of miniseries Lucky, starring Anya Taylor-Joy.

 Little Big Town and Sugarland covered this song to honor LBT's 25th anniversary as a band, and they performed it on the 2024 CMT Music Awards.